2.3 Acceptance Criteria

 Introduction

-The Department for Community Based Services (DCBS) accepts reports that meet the statutory and regulatory definitions of abuse or neglect, where the alleged perpetrator is in a caretaking role.
-If DCBS receives a report of alleged abuse committed by a person other than a parent, guardian, or other person exercising custodial control or supervision of a child, the SSW immediately notifies the local law enforcement agency or the Kentucky State Police and the commonwealth or county attorney.
+The Department for Community Based Services (DCBS) accepts reports that are based on the statutory and regulatory definitions of abuse or neglect, where the alleged perpetrator is in a caretaking role.
+If DCBS receives a report of alleged abuse committed by a person other than a parent, guardian, or other person exercising custodial control or supervision of a child, the SSW immediately notifies the local law enforcement agency or the Kentucky State Police (KSP), and the commonwealth or county attorney.
 The SSW will provide the content of the report and the receiving agency will determine the follow-up concerning the matter.
 DCBS will only accept reports involving a non-caretaker if the report involves allegations of human trafficking and/or female genital mutilation.

 The identity of a person who reports allegations of child abuse or neglect is kept confidential.
 Reports of alleged child abuse or neglect from a person who wishes to remain anonymous will be accepted; however, DCBS staff encourage all reporters to provide contact information so follow-up can occur if more information is needed.